sasjs/cli.sasjs.io/docs/doc.md

 ## sasjs doc

-Generates docs for all .sas files contained in the programFolders / macroFolders / jobFolders / serviceFolders listed in the sasjsconfig.json file, for all targets.
+Generates HTML docs for all .sas files contained in the programFolders / macroFolders / jobFolders / serviceFolders listed in the sasjsconfig.json file, for all targets.
 If a specific target is provided, the generated docs will ignore content from the other targets.

 `sasjs docs` is an alias for `sasjs doc`.